Sub-Modular Node Design

 print( order ) # -> [ 'main.tcl', ..., 'new-last-step.tcl']

 Note that we could simply have replaced the entire init node with our own custom version.
-However, it can be very useful to reuse the majority of an existing step while tweaking just a small part of it.
+However, it can be very useful to reuse the majority of an existing node while tweaking just a small part of it.